top of page

 They say a picture is worth a thousand words, but in the North, those words are all part of the same story. 🗣️❄️

-As of January 15, 2026, the global headlines are obsessed with real estate.
-Between the latest "purchase" threats from Washington and the defensive maneuvers in Copenhagen, the North is being treated like a chessboard.
-But here is the truth the politicians in their warm southern offices won't tell you: The board is only 26 kilometers wide.
-At the Nares Strait, Canada and Greenland are practically close enough to trade coffee across the water.
-We aren’t just neighbors; we’re family.
-And it’s time to stop talking about "annexation" and start talking about a homecoming.
+As of January 15, 2026, global headlines are buzzing about real estate.
+The latest "purchase" threats from Washington and defensive maneuvers in Copenhagen have turned the North into a chessboard.
+But here’s the truth that politicians in their warm offices won’t tell you: The board is only 26 kilometers wide!
+At the Nares Strait, Canada and Greenland are close enough to trade coffee across the water.
+They aren’t just neighbors; they’re family.
+It’s time to stop talking about "annexation" and start discussing a homecoming!

 1. The 26km Lie: Borders vs. DNA

-We are taught to look at the map and see two different worlds.
-One is "North America," and one is "Europe."
-But the Kalaallit (Greenlanders) and Canadian Inuit share the same Thule ancestors who migrated across these exact waters 800 years ago.
+Maps often show two distinct worlds: "North America" and "Europe."
+However, the Kalaallit (Greenlanders) and Canadian Inuit share the same Thule ancestors who migrated across these waters 800 years ago.

 A linguistic map of Northern North America and Greenland